nasaarmas/pmaports-alioth/README.md

 *The breakthrough:* After changing `CONFIG_EFI_ZBOOT` to `n`, it started working!
 Since the phone is missing EFI, this part was never being decompressed - and that was the biggest issue with the config.
 UART logs showing missing DTB pointed at the decompression issue and further confirms that the phone doesn't have EFI.

-# 4. Getting UART Logs
+# 5. Getting UART Logs

 UART logs were configured before the elish defconfig was discovered as working.
 Because the nikroks defconfig failed pretty early, the only logs visible in early work were **Android BootLoader (ABL) logs**, which is still cool.

  - Dumps can be found [here](uart_logs).

+## 5.1.
+Kernel UART Configuration
+**Device Tree:** The kernel DTB must be patched to designate the appropriate UART interface as serial0 output, as demonstrated in [this patch](linux-postmarketos-qcom-sm8250-alioth/0001-modified-dts-to-see-kernel-data-on-uart.patch).

+**Kernel Command Line:** The following parameters enable comprehensive UART logging: \
+`deviceinfo_kernel_cmdline="console=ttyMSM0,115200n8 earlycon earlyprintk loglevel=15 console=tty0"`

+Where:
+ - `console=ttyMSM0,115200n8` - Primary UART console at 115200 baud.
+MSM is qcom specific
+ - `earlycon` - Enable early console during boot initialization
+ - `earlyprintk` - Enable early kernel printk messages
+ - `loglevel=15` - Maximum kernel log verbosity (debug level)
+ - `console=tty0` - Mirror output to virtual terminal (phone's screen)

-## 4.1.
-Finding UART Pins on the PCB
+## 5.2.
+Finding UART Pins on the Phone's PCB

 [pmOS wiki for xiaomi poco F3](https://wiki.postmarketos.org/wiki/Xiaomi_POCO_F3_(xiaomi-alioth)) already contains info about UART TX location.